OpenEvalProject/evals/manuscripts/elife-22519/v1/manuscript.md

 ## Abstract

-10.7554/eLife.22519.001 Endogenous retroviral sequences provide a molecular fossil record of ancient infections whose analysis might illuminate mechanisms of viral extinction.
+Endogenous retroviral sequences provide a molecular fossil record of ancient infections whose analysis might illuminate mechanisms of viral extinction.
 A close relative of gammaretroviruses, HERV-T, circulated in primates for ~25 million years (MY) before apparent extinction within the past ~8 MY.
 Construction of a near-complete catalog of HERV-T fossils in primate genomes allowed us to estimate a ~32 MY old ancestral sequence and reconstruct a functional envelope protein (ancHTenv) that could support infection of a pseudotyped modern gammaretrovirus.
 Using ancHTenv, we identify monocarboxylate transporter-1 (MCT-1) as a receptor used by HERV-T for attachment and infection.
 A single HERV-T provirus in hominid genomes includes an env gene (hsaHTenv) that has been uniquely preserved.
 This apparently exapted HERV-T env could not support virion infection but could block ancHTenv mediated infection, by causing MCT-1 depletion from cell surfaces.
 Thus, hsaHTenv may have contributed to HERV-T extinction, and could also potentially regulate cellular metabolism.
-DOI: http://dx.doi.org/10.7554/eLife.22519.001

 ## Introduction